 1.2 The role of stomatal regulation for photosynthesis

 In the chapter above the role of the stomata was more focused on transpiration and energy balance.
-There is a second and maybe even more important function of stomata: the gas exchange.
+There is a third and maybe even more important function of stomata: the gas exchange.

 It has to be mentioned that the CO concentration itself has an effect on the stomata opening.
 A decreasing CO concentration in the stomata results in an opening reaction of the stomata.
-Evolutionary this makes a lot of sense to keep up photosynthesis under lower CO concentration.
-Within limits this even counteracts closing reaction by decreasing water potential.
+Evolutionarily it makes a lot of sense to keep stomata open under lower CO concentration to enable as much photosynthesis as possible under this condition.
+Within limits this CO effect even counteracts the closing reaction by decreasing water potential.

 The extent of the transpiration depends, besides the plant’s internal water situation, on the following climatic conditions: